sujanrajtuladharoutcode/SujanRajTuladhar-Blaast-Goal/2023/Q4/React_Django_Chat_Application/LearningProgress.md

 - Implemented a function (`HandleFormSubmit`) for handling form submissions.
 - Made the front-end user registration work using Axios and handled potential errors.
 - Installed `django-cors-headers` on the backend for Cross-Origin Resource Sharing (CORS) support.

+## Next Steps

+- Continue with the remaining videos in the series.
+- Explore Django Channels for real-time communication.
+- Experiment with additional React features for a more dynamic user interface.
+- Refine and expand the application's functionality based on project requirements.